Ballar History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Ballar has a history dating as far back as the Anglo-Saxon tribes of Britain.
 It was a name for a person known for their lack of hair.
 As a point of interest, the name is derived from the Old English word ball-ard, which means a bald headed man.
-CITATION[CLOSE]

 Early Origins of the Ballar family